 - Before deciding to breed your mare, and while you’re choosing what stallion to use, make sure you test your horse for various genetic diseases.
 You should know what crosses might produce a lethal or performance limiting genetic issue.

 - Freezing your stallion’s semen can be beneficial for numerous situations, including an aging stud, a stallion who needs to be in the show ring during breeding season, and high demand from distance mares.
 Dr. Griffin explains the benefits of freezing semen, the process, and how it impacts the equine breeding industry.

 - There are various options for breeding mares interested in your stallion.
-Here, Dr. Griffin reviews the differences between live, fresh-cooled, and frozen semen, and what you need to consider when deciding what breeding options to offer for your stallion.
+Here, Dr. Griffin reviews the differences between live, fresh, fresh-cooled, and frozen semen, and what you need to consider when deciding what breeding options to offer for your stallion.